Picovoice/eagle/binding/python/README.md

 The `scores` will be None or be an array that contains floating-point numbers that indicate the similarity between the input audio frame and the enrolled speakers.
 Each value in the array corresponds to a specific enrolled speaker, maintaining the same order as the speaker profiles provided during initialization.
 The values in the array range from 0.0 to 1.0, where higher values indicate a stronger degree of similarity.
-If there was no voice detected in the audio sample a value of None is returned instead of the scores.
+A result of None indicates that there was not enough voice in the audio to recognize any speakers.

 Finally, when done be sure to explicitly release the resources: